tabletradio/altlauncher/README.md

 ## Background Apps
 At the top of the screen is the list of apps that will start and then be put in the background.
 They are started in the order shown.
 To add a new one, click the "Add a new Background App" button, and select the desired app.
 To remove an app, click on it.

+## Services
+Below the background apps is the list of services that will be started.
+They are started in the order shown.
+To add a new one, click the "Add New Service to Start" button, and select the desired service.
+To remove a service, click on it.

 ## Top and Bottom Apps
 Below the background apps are the two apps to launch in split screen mode.
 To select the top or bottom app, click on either "None Selected" or the app, and choose the desired app in the popup.